Davonne007-TX/game-plan/README.md

 #Game Plan

-My way of preparing for a job.
+- My way of preparing for a job